softwareguru/istio-events/content/about.md

 ---

 IstioCon 2021 is the inaugural community conference for the industry's most popular service mesh.
 IstioCon is a community-led event, showcasing the lessons learned from running Istio in production, hands-on experiences from the Istio community, and featuring maintainers from across the Istio ecosystem.
-The conference offers a mix of keynotes, technical talks, lightning talks, workshops and roadmap sessions.
-Fun and games are also included with two social hours to take the load off and mesh with the Istio community, vendors, and maintainers!

-### Motivation for the event
+IstioCon offers a mix of keynotes, technical talks, lightning talks, workshops and roadmap sessions.
+Fun and games are also included with social activities to take the load off and mesh with the Istio community, vendors, and maintainers!

-We are excited to launch IstioCon as a new way for Istio community members to gather, connect, and share information.
-In its inaugural year, IstioCon will be a virtual event, connecting our community across the globe.
+### About Istio

-IstioCon is a community-led conference, showcasing the lessons learned from running Istio in production, hands-on experiences from the Istio community, and featuring maintainers from across the Istio ecosystem.
-Offering a mix of keynotes, technical talks, lightning talks, workshops, roadmap sessions, as well as fun and games and social hours, we invite you to take the load off and mesh with the Istio community, vendors, and maintainers.
-We’d love for you to join us and get involved!
+Istio is an open source service mesh that helps organizations run distributed, microservices-based apps anywhere.
+Istio enables organizations to secure, connect, and monitor microservices, so they can modernize their enterprise apps more swiftly and securely.